 This is because these sites can rank for keywords that are too difficult for you.
 On the other hand, if the domain authority is too low, these websites are not ranking well.
 And analyzing their keywords will only help you a little.

-You want to use Google search commands to determine what keywords these websites rank for.
-These commands allow you to see all the keywords for which your competitor’s websites rank.
+You want to use Google search operators to determine what keywords these websites rank for.
+These operators allow you to see all the keywords for which your competitor’s websites rank.

 Go to Google’s search box and type in the following: